LunaY0Yuki/cs124/design.md

 ## Task 5: Filter and Display Only Uncompleted Items
 ### Design Ideas / Decisions
-In order to display specific types of tasks, we quickly decided that a filter option should be a button located somewhere on the screen.
+In order to display specific types of items, we quickly decided that a filter option should be a button located somewhere on the screen.
 However, we have considered various ways and locations to place the button.
 For example, a to-do list app puts the filter icon at the top right corner below the header.
 However, we discarded this idea because if we want to put the delete button next to the filter button (since they both need additional options), both buttons will be too crammed